Hannah-PortSwigger/RetrieveSiteMap/README.md

 5. Retrieve your file from your Scanning Machine - it will be located according to the `folderPath` that is set.
 If in doubt, the file location and name will be output in the Scan log.
 This information will also be present in the Scan event log, if a backup has run.

 ### Additional configuration
-You may wish to adjust the time period that backups are made.
+You may wish to adjust the time period for when the site map data is saved.
 You can do this by adjusting the initial delay and delay in `Extension.java`.

 - To adjust the initial delay, edit line 34 in `Extension.java`.
 - To adjust the subsequent delay, edit line 35 in `Extension.java`.